Is Success Anxiety Real?

 Pressure of Continued Success

 Success often carries significant responsibility with it, as it tends to elevate the expectations of others.
 An academically gifted student may be expected to do well on exams.
-An athlete that has won prior championships may be expected to play well in every game.
+An athlete who has won prior championships may be expected to play well in every game.
 A person who has achieved financial success and security may be expected to always maintain a high standard of living.

 These types of expectations may become too much for some people to handle, triggering a significant amount of distress and anxiety.
 A person who experiences anxiety about continued success feels pressure to reaffirm and validate expectations that are already in place and worries about them being raised to even higher levels.